TritonDataCenter/manta/docs/operator-guide/index.md

         [ Jun 20 18:01:18 Method "start" exited with status 1. ]

-## Changing Mantamon contact methods
+## Changing alarm contact methods

-Mantamon manages AMON alarms and can be reconfigured to use different contacts for specific alarms levels `alert` and `info`.
-For example, you may want alerts to go to an alerts email address and info to go to an informational email address.
-AMON can be configured to send alarms to multiple destinations.
-See the AMON docs for how to configure contacts.
-Alerts are configured via the `MANTAMON_ALERT` metadata field on the SAPI Manta *service*.
-Info-level contacts are managed via the `MANTAMON_INFO` metadata field.
-Here is an example update for alarms going to an email address and to an XMPP endpoint and info going just to XMPP:
+The contacts that are notified for new alarm events are configured using SAPI metadata on the "manta" service within the "sdc" application (_not_ the "manta" application).
+This metadata identifies one or more contacts already configured within Amon.
+See the Amon docs for how to configure these contacts.

+For historical reasons, high-severity notifications are delivered to the list of contacts called "MANTAMON\_ALERT".
+Other notifications are delivered to the list of contacts called "MANTAMON\_INFO".

+Here is an example update to send "alert" level notifications to both an email address and an XMPP endpoint and have "info" level notifications sent just to
+XMPP:

     headnode$ echo '{
       "metadata": {